mastodon/fediverse_discovery_providers/content/_index.md

 ## Summary

-This projects explores the possibilities for better search and discovery on the Fediverse in the form of an optional, pluggable service.
+This project explores the possibilities for better search and discovery on the Fediverse in the form of an optional, pluggable service.
 This service should be decentralized, independent of any one specific Fediverse service and respect user choice and privacy.